 -

 Put your water bath canner on your stove.
-Add your canning rack to your water bath canner.
-Add your quart jars to the water bath canner.
+Add your canning rack to the water bath canner.
+Add your pint jars or quart jars to the water bath canner.
 They will warm as you heat the water.
 Add enough water to cover jars with at least 2-3 inches of water.
-Bring to a low boil and allow the jars to boil for 10 minutes.
+Start to bring your water to a boil.

 -